 Sexual Violence Review Committee: The SVRC will evaluate every report of sexual violence.
 SVRC will convene (in person, by telephone, or by teleconference) within 72 hours of receiving information from the Title IX Coordinator, as described above, and will convene again, as necessary, to review new information as it becomes available.
-SVRC, a sub-committee of the ASL's Individualized Assessment & Response Team, is appointed by the Title IX Coordinator and shall, at a minimum, include the following members: (1) the Title IX Coordinator or designee, (2) a representative of the Campus Security Office, (3) the Student Services Coordinator or designee, and (4) the Dean or Associate Dean.
+SVRC, a sub-committee of the ASL's Individualized Assessment & Response Team, is appointed by the Title IX Coordinator or designee, (2) a representative of the Campus Security Office, (3) the Student Services Coordinator or designee, and (4) the Dean or Associate Dean.
 ASL's SVRC operates pursuant to Va.
 Code §23.1-806 and has access, under Virginia law, to certain otherwise confidential information, including law enforcement records, criminal history record information, as provided in Va.
 Code §§19.2-389 and 19.2-389.1; health records, as provided in Va.
 Code §32.1-127.1:03; ASL disciplinary, academic and/or personnel records; and any other information or evidence known to ASL or to law enforcement.